History Claridge’s Present Claridge’s

 1860: Empress Eugènie of France made Claridge’s her winter quarters that year.

 1874: August 25th.
 "The Prince of Wales visited the Empress of Austria at Claridge's Hotel, ..."
-The Empress would return to the hotel in 1876, while visiting Queen Victoria.
-Other visits to Claridges by the IH took place in 1878, 1880, 1888, ...
+The Empress would return to the hotel in 1876, while visiting Queen Victoria, in the company of her son, crown prince Rudolf.
+She also returned in 1880, 1888, ...

 1881: William Claridge was in poor health and reluctantly he and his wife sold the hotel to a consortium who lacked the personal touch.
 More attractive hotels were being built in London at this time, offering such luxuries as electricity, lifts to all floors and en suite bathrooms.
 It was difficult to upgrade and Claridge’s suffered by comparison.

 1888: Empress of Austria visits with daughter.
-Published: Thursday 22 March 1888: The Duke of Carobridge was among those who visited the Empress of Austria at Claridge's Hotel yesterday.
+Published: Thursday 22 March 1888: The Duke of Cambridge was among those who visited the Empress of Austria at Claridge's Hotel yesterday.
 In the evening, Her Majesty went to the Lyceum Theatre ...

 1893: Theatre impresario Richard D’Oyly Carte, who had already built The Savoy, stepped into the picture, buying the hotel from the consortium.